dalitica/Recent_Portfolio/README.md

 Our Projects
 Here, you'll find a collection of our open-source projects, showcasing our commitment to excellence in data analytics.
 Whether you're a data enthusiast, a fellow developer, or a business professional seeking insights, our repository has something for you.
 Our projects cover a wide range of topics, including:

-Excel Models
+- Excel Models
-Power BI Dashboards
+- Power BI Dashboards
+- Custom Dashboard videos
-SQL Scripts
+- SQL Scripts

 Stay connected with us for the latest updates, tutorials, and best practices in the world of data analytics and visualization.